darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/demos/python/README.md

 * Credentials to access the EKS cluster, usually set up via `KUBECONFIG` - the kubernetes client reads the same kubeconfig `kubectl` does

-No AWS credentials are needed here: unlike the installer, these demos only create Kubernetes objects and let the already-installed controller reconcile them into AWS load balancers.
+No AWS credentials are needed here: these demos only create Kubernetes objects and let the already-installed controller reconcile them into AWS load balancers.

 ## Deploy all 4 demos at once